castai/docs/docs/guides/webhooks.md

 | Severity Triggers | The severity levels that will trigger that notification           |
 | Template          | The template of the request that will be sent to the callback URL |

 The Request Template should be a valid `JSON`.
-We provide a better overview on how to customize the payloads in the next section  [Request Template Configuration](#Request Template Configuration) .
+We provide a better overview on how to customize the payloads in the next section  [Request Template Configuration](#Request Template Configuration).

 ## Request Template Configuration